PotatoSinghThe3rd/PotatoSinghThe3rd/README.md

 - Hi, I’m @PotatoSinghThe3rd
 - I’m interested in Ethical Hacking
 - I’m currently learning computer networking, cryptography, and programming C++
-- I’m looking to collaborate on penetration testing
+- I’m looking to collaborate on penetration testing, Footprinting and reconnaissance, Scanning networks, Vulnerability analysis, and a lot more.
 - You can reach me via my email singhpotato653@gmail.com

 <!---